metashell/metashell/README.md

 ### Not in any release yet

+* New features
+    * Support different shell modes (plain, readline)

+* Documentation updates
     * New section about `step over` in Getting started.

 ### Version 2.0.0